influxdata/docs-v2/content/v2.0/reference/cli/influxd/inspect/report-tsm.md

 description: >
-  The `influxd inspect report-tsm` command analyzes Time-Structured Merge Tree (TSM) files within a storage engine directory and reports the cardinality within the files as well as the time range that the point data covers. v2.0/tags: [tsm, cardinality, inspect]
+  The `influxd inspect report-tsm` command analyzes Time-Structured Merge Tree (TSM) files within a storage engine directory and reports the cardinality within the files and the time range the data covers. v2.0/tags: [tsm, cardinality, inspect]
 menu:
   v2_0_ref: